eileenmcnaughton/smarty_reduced_security/README.md

 in CiviCRM 5.69.6 and 5.74.4+ the `crmAPI` smarty function is not permitted to be used in user content which includes

+This should not be installed on versions less than 5.69.6 or between 5.69.6 and 5.74.4 because the database updates are in the install script and the actual usage relies on smarty having a getVersion() function, which it won't outside those versions.

 - Workflow message templates
 - Any similar tables added by extensions
 - Scheduled reminders ?